Skip to main content

 Raspberry Pi Usage Instructions

-- Please flash the latest image such as
+• Please flash the latest image, such as mainsailos, rather than upgrading the kernel.

-- Note: The system kernel version used on the Raspberry Pi must be greater than
+• Note: The system kernel version used by the Raspberry Pi must be greater than 5.17.x.
+Execute the command uname -r to check the kernel version.

-System image compatible with Raspberry Pi Zero 2/Zero 2W/2B/3B/3B+/4B/CM4/5B.
+• System image compatible with Raspberry Pi zero2/zero2W/2B/3B/3B+/4B/CM4/5B.

-Click the download link below:
+• Click the download links below.

 Loading...

-- Add the following line to config.txt:
+• Add the following line to config.txt:

 dtoverlay=uart3